Gordon Cowans: Aston Villa first spell

 Although born in County Durham, Cowans came to Villa as an apprentice in 1973 at 15, and was part of the talented youth team that won the FA Youth Cup, an early indication of his talent.
 He soon made his first team debut, on 7 February 1976 as a substitute aged 17 whilst still an apprentice.
 At this time, he became a member of the England youth team.
-Progress continued and he was soon a regular in the Villa first team during the season Villa won the League Cup against Everton, and in 1979 he was voted PFA Young Player of the Year.
+Progress continued and he was soon a regular in the Villa first team during the season Villa won the League Cup against Everton.
 In the 1980–81 season, Cowans won the league with Villa, and during the following season, the European Cup, on 26 May 1982.
-Cowans then broke his leg during a pre-season friendly in Spain and missed the whole 1983–84 season; upon regaining full fitness he was sold to Bari in 1985 for a fee of £250,000.
+On 18 August 1983 Cowans suffered a double fracture of the right leg during a pre-season friendly in Zaragoza Spain against Mexican side FC America and missed the whole 1983–84 season; upon regaining full fitness he was sold to Bari in 1985 for a fee of £250,000.

 In his first spell at Villa he played 286 games scoring 42 goals.
 He also won the PFA young player of the year award, a league championship, a European Cup and a European Super Cup.